Tides Need STEMMED: A Locally Operating Spatio-Temporal Mutually Exciting Point Process with Dynamic Network for Improving Opioid Overdose Death Prediction: Self/Mutually Exciting Point Process Models and STEMMED

 \subsection{System of Point Processes with Excitation Structure}

-The mutually-exciting point process (MEPP), introduced by \citet{hawkes1971point}, is a special type of point process that is especially relevant for modeling systems of processes wherein events from one node (a member process) in a network can influence future events in other nodes within the network.
-Specifically, the CIF of a node $u$ in MEPP is controlled by two components: the baseline event rate, which is independent of past events, and a total triggering effect, which is collected from positive influence of every past event from any node in the network, including the node $u$ itself.
+The mutually-exciting point process (MEPP), introduced by \citet{hawkes1971spectra}, is a special type of point process that is especially relevant for modeling systems of processes wherein events from one node (a member process) in a network can influence future events in other nodes within the network.
+Specifically, the CIF of a node $u$ in MEPP is controlled by two components: the baseline event rate, which is independent of past events, and a total triggering effect, which is collected from the positive influence of every past event from any node in the network, including the node $u$ itself.
 Suppose that an MEPP system has $M$ nodes, which form a fully connected and directed network.
-Then, the node $u$ in the MEPP has the following CIF: where $\mu_u \geq 0$ is the constant baseline event rate for the node $u$, $A_{u}^{v}\geq 0$ is a constant that controls the magnitude of the triggering effects from node $v$ to node $u$, $\mc{D}^{(t)}_{v}$ is the history of events up to time $t$ at node $v$, and $\kappa_{uv}\geq 0$ is a kernel that specifies the influence of a past event from node $v$ to node $u$.
-Usually, $\kappa_{uv}(\cdot)$ is assumed to be shift-invariant, meaning that $\kappa_{uv}(t_1) = \kappa_{uv}(t_2)$ if $t_1 = t_2$.
-Moreover, due to its analytical tractability, $\kappa_{uv}(t)$ is commonly chosen to be the exponential kernel depending only on node $u$: $\kappa_{uv}(t') = e^{-\beta_{u} t'}$ with $\beta_{u} >0$.
+Then, the node $u$ in the MEPP has the following CIF: where $\mu_u \geq 0$ is the constant background event rate for the node $u$, $A_{u}^{v}\geq 0$ is a constant that controls the magnitude of the triggering effects from node $v$ to node $u$, $\mc{D}^{(t)}_{v}$ is the history of events up to time $t$ at node $v$, and ${\kappa_{u}^v}\geq 0$ is a kernel that specifies the influence of a past event from node $v$ to node $u$.
+Usually, ${\kappa_{u}^v}(\cdot)$ is assumed to {depend solely on the \textit{time difference} between current time and an event time, rather than the absolute event times}, meaning that ${\kappa_{u}^v}(t-t_{\boldsymbol{x}_1}) = {\kappa_{u}^v}( t - t_{\boldsymbol{x}_2})$ if $t_{\boldsymbol{x}_1} = t_{\boldsymbol{x}_2}$ for some events $\boldsymbol{x}_{1}$ and $\boldsymbol{x}_{2}$.
+When the network consists of only a single node (M = 1), the MEPP reduces to a self-exciting point process (SEPP), where events only trigger future events within the same stream.